Filing a Personal Injury Claim After a Dog Bite

 - Medical records

-- The animal’s history
+- Information regarding the animal’s history

 - Law enforcement reports